XAgo

 • work well on tablet screens

-• have an overview of all the times event was repeated
+• have an overview of every time an event was repeated

 • have support for dark mode